swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

   * If the wrappedValue accessor in the _N_ th property wrapper is nonmutating, then the _N_ th access has the same mutability as the _N - 1_ th get access.
   * If the wrappedValue accessor in the _N_ th property wrapper is mutating, then the _N_ th access is mutating if the _N - 1_ th get or set access is mutating.

-**Example**: Consider the following `Reference` property wrapper, which is composed with `Lowercased` and used on a closure parameter:
+**Example**: Consider the following `Reference` property wrapper, which is composed with `Validated` and used on a function parameter:

 ```swift
 @propertyWrapper